-- 1. I have examined this Quarterly Report. - 2.
-All the information contained in this Quarterly Report has been prepared in conformity with the Division's Quarterly Report Instructions and Uniform Chart of Accounts. - 3.
+- 2. All the information contained in this Quarterly Report has been prepared in conformity with the Division's Quarterly Report Instructions and Uniform Chart of Accounts. - 3.
 To the best of my knowledge and belief, the information contained in this report is accurate. - 4.
 To the best of my knowledge and belief, except for the deficiencies noted below, the licensee submitting this Quarterly Report has remained in compliance with the financial stability regulations contained in N.J.S.A.
 5:12-84a(1)-(5) during the quarter.

-5/15/2016 Date

-Karen Wormen
+5/15/2017 Haven Worner

-[Insert Name Here]
+Date [Insert Name Here]

-Vice President of Finance Title
+Vice President of Finance

+Title

+6320-11

-6320-11 License Number
+License Number

 On Behalf of:

+On Denan Or.

-Bally's Park Place Inc. (Bally's Atlantic City) Casino Licensee
+Bally's Park Place Inc. (Bally's Atlantic City)

+Casino Licensee